 Propagation is easy from scarified seed by covering with boiling water for 24 hours and discarding any seeds still floating on the surface.

-May be confused with Acacia piligera which has larger yellow flower heads.
+It may be confused with Acacia piligera which has larger yellow flower heads.

-Not known to be at risk in the wild.
+This species is not known to be at risk of extinction in the wild.